Precision-Varying Prediction (PVP): Robustifying ASR systems against adversarial attacks: Adversarial Attacks Numerical Precision

-\section{Adversarial Attacks}
+In the following, we briefly discuss adversarial attacks on ASR systems as well as works leveraging numerical precision to increase robustness against AEs.

-Adversarial attacks are methods that introduce carefully designed perturbations to input data with the objective of causing a machine learning model to produce incorrect outputs.
-In the audio domain, such perturbations are often constrained to be small and may be imperceptible or minimally perceptible to human listeners, depending on the attack design and threat model.
+\subsection{Adversarial Attacks}

-\textbf{Carlini \& Wagner Attack (C\&W):} This is an iterative optimization-based algorithm that generates AEs by explicitly solving a constrained optimization problem.
-Its goal is to craft a perturbed audio signal that is perceptually similar to the original input while the ASR model outputs an arbitrary desired transcription.
-Formally, given an ASR model $f(\cdot)$, an audio input signal $x$, and a target transcription $y_{\text{t}}$, this attack solves the following optimization problem
+Adversarial attacks are methods that carefully design (ideally) imperceptible perturbations to input data that cause a machine learning model to produce incorrect outputs.

-where $\delta$ denotes the adversarial perturbation, $\lVert \cdot \rVert_q$ controls the perturbation magnitude, $\mathcal{L}_{\text{o}}(\cdot)$ is a differentiable loss function, and $c$ is a trade-off parameter balancing perturbation strength and attack success.
+\textbf{Carlini \& Wagner Attack (C\&W)~\cite{carlini2018IEEE}:} This iterative algorithm generates AEs by solving a constrained optimization problem via gradient descent~\cite{rumelhart_1986_nature, szegedy_2014_iclr}.
+Its goal is to find an adversarial perturbation $\delta$ which, when added to the original audio $x$, misleads the ASR model $f(\cdot)$ into transcribing a malicious target phrase $y_{\text{t}}$.
+Formally, the attack minimizes the following objective function: